U.S. Army Riggers and 379th ELRS Build Lifesaving MRE Pallets

-Airmen from the 379th Expeditionary Logistics Readiness Squadron and other units from across the installation volunteer to help Soldiers from the 165th Quartermaster Company build pallets full of meals, ready to eat, at an undisclosed location in the U.S. Central Command area of responsibility, May 10, 2024.
-Airmen and Soldiers worked together to package MREs into a parachute drop to deliver humanitarian aid into Gaza.
+Soldiers assigned to the 165 Quartermaster Company and Airmen assigned to the 379th Expeditionary Logistics Readiness Squadron build parachute-ready pallets of meals, ready to eat at an undisclosed location in the U.S. Central Command area of responsibility, May 10, 2024.
+The pallets were built to provide humanitarian aid for refugees in Gaza.
+The 165th Quartermaster Company accepted volunteers from service members across the installation, including coalition partners.
 (U.S. Air Force video)

 |Date Taken: